CMS 13 and 12 Graph comparison

 }Optimizely Graph features

 Core Content Graph features such as _children, _link, full-text search, filtering through search providers, and fuzzy search remain functionally consistent between CMS 12 and CMS 13.
-CMS 13 retains these capabilities and introduces a more normalized and composable schema, requiring updates to query structure rather than changes to feature behavior.
+CMS 13 retains these capabilities and introduces a more normalized and composable schema.
+Update your query structure, not your feature logic.

-CMS 13 introduces significant structural improvements through Optimizely Graph and the Experience model.
-These changes fundamentally alter how content is queried compared to CMS 12..
-Key differences include the following:
+CMS 13 introduces structural improvements through Optimizely Graph and the Experience model that change how you query content compared to CMS 12.
+The following list summarizes the key differences:

-- URLs are returned as structured objects instead of plain strings.
+- URLs return as structured objects instead of plain strings.

 XhtmlStringexposes both HTML and JSON representations by default.ContentArea,ContentAreaItem,ContentReference, and Link properties no longer supportExpand.
-Query referenced content explicitly.- All blocks can be queried through the unified
+Query referenced content explicitly.- All blocks are queryable through the unified

 _Contentand_Mediaas root fields instead ofContentand individual media types. - CMS 13 adds support for